Dude, What Would Happen: Production

 The show was listed as returning for Cartoon Network's 2010–2011 season.
 The next season began airing on October 6, 2010.

 In February 2011, Vincent Cariati renewed his contract to serve an additional four seasons as the series' showrunner, co-creator and co-executive producer.
-The show had four seasons aired, but was not announced as a returning series, automatically cancelling the series altogether.
+The show had three seasons aired, but was not announced as a returning series, automatically cancelling the series altogether.